ESG | Social | Human rights |

 EDC’s solutions are available to all Canadian exporters.
 However, we recognize that some segments of the Canadian population face unique challenges in the business world.
 We want to ensure all Canadians, no matter their gender, race, disability or sexual orientation, have the same opportunities to dream big, be daring and take on the world.

-Through our inclusive trade efforts, we offer targeted support for companies owned and/or led by women, Indigenous Peoples, Black and racialized Canadians, people with disabilities and those from the 2SLGBTQ+ community.
+Through our inclusive trade efforts, we offer targeted support for companies owned and/or led by women, Indigenous Peoples, Black and other racialized Canadians, persons with disabilities and those from the 2SLGBTQI+ community.
 We believe that improving access to EDC’s financial and knowledge solutions is essential to our goal of helping more Canadians realize their international growth potential.

 Inclusive trade pillars